 The diagram below illustrates the exact flow of retained profits and where they end up (the individual beneficiaries).

-Pros & Cons of a Bucket Company
+Pros & Cons of a Bucket Company and the company tax rate

 This all sounds amazing, but the ATO doesn’t want to make it too easy.
 Below is a list of pros and cons for a bucket company: